inabikarilibrary/inalib/inapedia/players/indonesian/baamsushi.md

 Baamsushi is an Indonesian :indonesia: player, maining Chain.
 He was previously a Nomash main.
 He is known for his unorthodox strategies and playstyle.

+He has also served as TO, having organized the [2024 World Cup](../../tournaments/worldcup24.md) and the [Vanilla Party](../../tournaments/vp/vpmain.md) tournaments.

 ## Style of play

 Baamsushi may be most notably known for his S-chain style together with a Hollow composition in the 2nd half, both of which he was one of its pioneers.
 He noticeably utilizes a lot of Slip chains.